PaulMarisOUMary/ALGOSUP_2022_Project_4_E/Documents/Functionnal-Specification.md

 First of all, the user will be placed in a personae selected from this list:
 - Student [Léo Chartier]
+  - Can unlock project rooms and classrooms
 - Staff [Franck Jeannin]
+  - Has access to everything
 - Professor [Sebastien Goisbeault]
+  - Can unlock project rooms and classrooms
+  - Has access to the copy machine room
 - Investor [Éric Larchevêque]
+  - Does not have a card
+  - Cannot unlock doors by themselves
+  - Requires Francks's NPC[^11]
 - Visitor [Bénédicte de Choulot]
+  - Does not have a card
+  - Cannot unlock doors by themselves
+  - Requires a staff or student NPC
 - Handicapped person with reduced mobility (wheelchair) [Stephen Hawking]
+  - Modifier combined with one of the previous roles
+  - Cannot use the stairs
+  - Has a special access to the elevator

 Then, since we will simulate reality, we are going to implement physics features including gravity, solid walls, and a day/night cycle.